San Francisco Rush: Extreme Racing: PlayStation

 Rush was ported to the PlayStation in 1998.
 This conversion contains three tracks, plus an exclusive bonus track.
 None of the original music from the arcade versions is present, and the announcer voice has been modified, but some of his voiceover is included in the game.
 Some of the modes from the Nintendo 64 port are included.
 The Death Race mode was renamed Extreme Race, and circuit mode was included but with fewer tracks.
 There are two exclusive modes: the GP Mode where the player plays ten races to earn points depending on where he/she finished, and the Explosive Mode which is a single race where the player's car will go ablaze and end the game if it goes under 60 mph.
 The PlayStation version has all eight original cars but none of the San Francisco Rush The Rock: Alcatraz Edition cars.
 The gameplay is also different from the arcade version, as the gravity is higher than the arcade version, reducing the jump airtime, and the steering sensitivity was also modified.

 Other ports

 San Francisco Rush: Extreme Racing was planned to be ported to the Game Boy Color, but the project was cancelled.
 A prototype was discovered and made public in January 2022.

 San Francisco Rush The Rock: Alcatraz Edition was released on PC exclusively with the Quantum3D Raven video card, and was designed to run only on that specific card.
 Versions slightly modified to remove the check for this card can run with some fidelity on other Glide-based cards of the era from 3Dfx, and by using a Glide wrapper, on more modern PCs.

-San Francisco Rush The Rock: Alcatraz Edition was ported in 2005 to the GameCube, PlayStation 2, and Xbox as part of Midway Arcade Treasures 3, and a similar version is also included in Midway Arcade Treasures Deluxe Edition for the PC.
-The Arcade Treasures version is a recreation of the original game, with a new physics engine and sound changes: The game's audio was replaced entirely with a new announcer voice, uses remixed or altered music tracks, and has completely different sound effects.
-This version received heavy criticism by fans for the alterations made to the audio along with the new physics engine that was reported to be buggy and therefore would mess up the gravity in the game.
-The PC version had a critical bug where the car would go over 200 mph and then blow up if gas was held on without braking.